 Faculty Advisor Info

-Welcome to the Cornell Cup USA, presented by Intel.
+Welcome to the Intel-Cornell Cup.
 If you haven’t done so already, please read the general About page first to learn about the background and educational motivation behind this competition.
 Then read the sections below for additional insights.

 The Application and Final Report Structure

 Creating an innovative end product is an exciting central part of any project.
 However, in developing their product, students rarely give serious attention to a professional design process.
 This competition and application process is designed to provide a framework that empowers students to learn that a formal design process is a crucial and even valuable part of creating the product they envision.